umigv/nav-onboarding-2025/README.md

 **Important**: Do **not** select everything and click download.
 The files/folders must be downloaded individually, otherwise it will be *very* slow.

 3. Download each file/folder listed in the main folder.
-You should not open the folder, just download it (it will download as a zip)

-4. Extract the zip file
+Again, do **not** download the folder in one click, download the files within it individually.

+4. Create a folder named `ARV VM macOS`

+5. Within that folder, create a folder named `Data`

-5. Move `efi_vars.fd` and `VM_Data.qcow2` into the `Data` folder of the extracted `ARV VM macOS` folder
+6. Move `efi_vars.fd` and `VM_Data.qcow2` into the `Data` folder, and `config.plist` and `screenshot.png` into the `ARV VM macOS` folder

-6. Rename the `ARV VM macOS` and add `.utm` to the end.
+7. Rename the `ARV VM macOS` and add `.utm` to the end.
 Accept the warning that pops up.

-7. Move the `.utm` file to a place where you won't accidentally delete it, as it will contain all of your work in ARV
+8. Move the `.utm` file to a place where you won't accidentally delete it, as it will contain all of your work in ARV

-8. Double click the `.utm` file
+9. Double click the `.utm` file

 ### Setting up VM